Dan0sz/wp-help-scout-docs-shortcodes/readme.txt

 = Article =

-To render an article, simple use the following shortcode in your content:
+To embed an article, simply use the following shortcode within the content of any WordPress post/page:

 `[docs id="x"]`